 Sound is an example of a mechanical wave, and other examples include ripples on the water's surface, seismic shear waves, and water waves.
 Examples of electromagnetic waves are light, microwaves, and radio waves.

 Mechanical waves are classified into three groups, depending on the direction of the periodic motion relative to the movement of the wave:

 - Longitudinal waves: Each particle moves back and forth in the same direction as the wave.

 - Transverse waves: The particles move back and forth transversely (at right angles) to the wave motion.

 - Combined waves: These are a combination of longitudinal and transversal waves.
 The most common example of this type is sea waves.

-Longitudinal waves are the most relevant in our daily lives as, when a fluid acts as the propagation medium, sound waves are longitudinal.
+Longitudinal waves are the most relevant in our daily lives as they are present a long as a fluid acts as the propagation medium.
 Also, sound waves can behave as longitudinal and transversal when the medium is a solid material.

 As you may imagine, the study of sound waves is mainly concerned with how it propagates through that strange fluid called air, as that's how we usually receive sound.